As part of a design competition organized by Lyon Design, entitled “Reinventing glass in urban space”.

 This cycle highlights the creation of a circular economy loop.

-This furniture project highlights a simple and inexpensive production process: an annealing oven and molds made of cheap material, like refractory plaster, concrete or cooking earth, to make glass objects.
+This furniture project highlights a simple and inexpensive production process: an annealing kiln and moulds made from inexpensive materials such as refractory plaster, concrete or baking clay to make glass objects.

 ‘Reinventing the use of glass in the city’.